SeunA88/Analysis-of-AG-Superstore-Sales-Data/README.md

 Kindly feel free to interact with data (https://github.com/SeunA88/Analysis-of-AG-Superstore-Sales-Data/blob/main/Superstore%20data.csv)

 Analysis of this data was carried out to acquire some useful insights from the dataset.
 Firstly, each column was formatted to depict the data therein.
-The following insights were obtained from the data using Pivot tables in Excel:
+The following insights were then obtained from the data using various Excel functions:
 1.)
-Average Cholesterol, Heart rate, Blood pressure, Age, Temperature, BMI, Weight, and Height of students.
+In which state, Segment and category was the highest profit generated?
 2.)
-Average Height and Weight by Gender.
-3.)
-Number of Students by Blood Type.
+The total revenue generated from the sales of Appliances in Carlifornia 3.)
+In which state, Segment and category was the highest unit of goods sold?
 4.)
-Number of Students who smoke and those who don’t.
+What are the average sales and profit by categories?
 5.)
-Number of Students who have diabetes and those who don’t.
+What are the total quantities sold by categories and region?
+6.)
+What are the total sales and profit by region?
+7.)
+What are the total sales and profit by segment?
+8.)
+What are the total sales and profit by ship mode?

 These acquired insights were further displayed with various visualization tools in Excel.
-Please find below each pivot table analysis alongside their visuals.
+Please find below each  analysis alongside some visuals.

 Result of Analysis

 -	Average Cholesterol, Heart rate, Blood pressure, Age, Temperature, BMI, Weight, and Height of students.
 This was determined using the SUM function on the sales column “=SUM(A2:A701)” for total revenue and “=SUM(L2:L701)” for total profit generated on the profit column.
 Screenshot/ visuals